RaiMan/SikuliX1/README.md

 **Works out of the box for Mac and Windows**

+**For Linux**

-**For Linux** you have to make the prerequisites OpenCV and Tesseract ready ([for HowTo look here](https://sikulix-2014.readthedocs.io/en/latest/newslinux.html#version-1-1-4-special-for-linux-people))
+ - you have to make the prerequisites OpenCV and Tesseract ready ([for HowTo look here](https://sikulix-2014.readthedocs.io/en/latest/newslinux.html#version-1-1-4-special-for-linux-people))

+ - there might be other oddities, since testing is mainly done on Windows 10 and Mac 10.14